rackspace/runway/docs/source/getting_started.rst

       regions:
         - us-east-1

 #.
-Now, we need to modify the ``runway.yml`` file that was just created to
-   tell it where the module is located that we want it to deploy and what regions it will be deployed to.
+Now, we need to modify the ``runway.yml`` file that was just created to tell it where the :term:`Module` is located that we want it to deploy and what regions it will be deployed to.
-   Each module type has their own configuration options which are described in more detail in the :ref:`Module Configurations<module-configurations>` section but, for this example we are only concerned with the :ref:`CloudFormation module configuration<mod-cfn>`.
+   Each :term:`Module` type has their own configuration options which are described in more detail in the :ref:`index:Module Configuration` section but, for this example we are only concerned with the :ref:`index:CloudFormation & Troposphere`.

    .. code-block:: yaml
     :caption: runway.yml

-    ---
+    :linenos:

     # See full syntax at https://runway.readthedocs.io
     deployments:
       - modules: